-The son of an actress and a journalist, Jonathan Clegg was born near Manchester, England, in 1953 and grew up in Zimbabwe, Zambia and South Africa.
+Jonathan Clegg was born near Manchester, England, in 1953 and grew up in Zimbabwe, Zambia and South Africa.
+Between his mother (a cabaret and jazz singer) and his step-father (a crime reporter), who took him into the townships at an early age, Johnny was exposed to a broader cultural perspective than that available to his peers.
 As a teenager in northern suburbs Johannesburg he encountered the demi-monde of the city's Zulu migrant workers' music and dance.
 Under the tutelage of Charlie Mzila, a flat cleaner by day and musician by night, Clegg mastered both the Zulu language and the maskandi guitar and isishameni dance styles of the migrants while still in his mid-teens.
 Through these he also gained a profound understanding of Zulu culture, as his songs attest.

 Clegg's involvement with black musicians often led to arrests for trespassing on government property and for contravening the Group Areas Act.
 Undeterred, he immersed himself in the world of Zulu migrant labourers and was soon entering hostel dance competitions at the head of his own team.